High Atop the Mountain

 The Swag Today

 As proprietors, the Colquitts have continued the Matthews’ legacy of warm welcomes and thoughtful improvement.
-From the original Swag House that the Matthews built in the 1970s, the property has grown to include The Chestnut Lodge, three cabins, a spa, outdoor dining porch, and wine cellar.
+From the original Swag House that the Matthews built in the 1970s, the property has grown to include The Chestnut Lodge, seven cabins, a spa, outdoor dining porch, and wine cellar.
 The Swag was honored to join Relais & Châteaux in 2020 and continues to focus on providing guests with outstanding service and the restorative combination of epic natural beauty and authentic hospitality.